 After two grueling months I sat glassy-eyed before the computer screen, preparing to load images of the latest work, when a simple thought blossomed in my mind.
 “I don’t have to do this”.
 Peaceful relief washed over me as I shut down the store.

 Addendum: In the future I will continue incorporating stone carving increasingly into my studio work in a variety of ways, and eventually there will be carvings for sale here on the website.
 Roswell Rock replicas?
-Absolutely, but rather than trying to go mass production, they will be individual creations, carefully crafted, one at at time.
+No, actually I have no more interest in that.
+It is time to take what I’ve learned and just carve.

 A word of warning: There are people out there selling Roswell Rock replicas, but using my pictures to do it.
 One of these sellers is showing the image of one of my rocks that is still here on my shelf.

-If I do sell any, it will be from this site only.
+If I do sell any, for the time being, it will be from this site.
 So if you find them on ebay, craiglist, amazon, etc, – that’s not Glasstone Studio.